seandavi/awesome-single-cell/README.md

 ### Other applications

 - [BASIC](http://ttic.uchicago.edu/~aakhan/BASIC/) - [python] - BASIC is a semi-de novo assembly method to determine the full-length sequence of the BCR in single B cells from scRNA-seq data.
+- [CytoSpill](https://github.com/KChen-lab/CytoSpill) - [R] - The goal of CytoSpill is to estimate and compensate spillover noises in CyTOF data, without requiring any training data.
 - [dropEst](https://github.com/hms-dbmi/dropEst) - [C++, R] - High-performance pipeline for initial analysis of droplet-based single-cell RNA-seq data (Drop-seq, inDrop, 10x and some others).
 Allows to estimate gene count matrix as well as diagnostic stats from fastq files with raw reads.
 Implements corrections for different noise sources.
 - [dropSeqPipe](https://github.com/Hoohm/dropSeqPipe) - [python, R, snakemake] - An automatic data handling pipeline for drop-seq/scrb-seq data.
 It runs from raw fastq.gz data until the final count matrix with QC plots along the way.
 - [immunarch](https://github.com/immunomind/immunarch) - [R] - R Package for Fast and Painless Exploration of Single-cell and Bulk T-cell/Antibody Immune Repertoires